Dexter2027/Banking_system_management_system/README.md

 1.Account data is stored in a JSON file named accounts.json.
 This file is created automatically upon running the application, ensuring that all account information is saved between sessions.

 Contributing
-Contributions are welcome!
+1.Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

-Fork the repository.
+2.Fork the repository.

-Create a new branch for your feature or bug fix.
+3.Create a new branch for your feature or bug fix.

-Make your changes and commit them.
+4.Make your changes and commit them.

-Push to your forked repository.
+5.Push to your forked repository.

-Open a Pull Request.
+6.Open a Pull Request.